PLEASE NOTE THAT THIS INFORMATION IS PROVIDED FOR GUIDANCE ONLY AND SHOULD NOT BE RELIED ON AS LEGAL ADVICE.

 Despite its repeal by the 2019 Act, the 1973 Act is saved and modified by the Regulations for the purpose of giving effect to Part 4 of the withdrawal agreement.

-Until exit day, the purpose of the 1973 Act is to implement EU law as required by the Island’s relationship with the EU.
-By contrast, during the implementation period, the saved and amended 1973 Act will implement EU law as set out in the withdrawal agreement.
+Until exit day, the purpose of the 1973 Act was to implement EU law as required by the Island’s relationship with the EU.
+By contrast, during the implementation period, the saved and amended 1973 Act implemented EU law as set out in the withdrawal agreement.

-The 1973 Act will cease to have effect on IP completion day.
+The 1973 Act ceased to have effect on IP completion day.

 Owing to their importance and wide ranging scope, the European Union and Trade Act 2019 (Withdrawal Agreement) Regulations 2020 are available on this website alongside the enabling European Union and Trade Act 2019.

-For ease of reference the repealed European Communities (Isle of Man) Act 1973 will remain in the “current” area of the website until IP completion day.
+For ease of reference the repealed European Communities (Isle of Man) Act 1973 remained in the “current” area of the website until IP completion day.
+It has now been relocated to the "Repealed Acts" area of the website.